Pontryagin Neural Operator for Solving Parametric General-Sum Differential Games: Related Work

 \paragraph{Neural operators.} Neural operators emerged as a promising approach to universally approximating mappings between functions~\citep{kovachki2023neural}, with particularly successful applications to solving parametric PDEs~\citep{wang2021learning}.
 The architecture most related to this paper is DeepONet~\citep{lu2021learning}, which is composed of a branch net and a trunk net.
 The branch net extracts informative features of discretized input functions that define parameters of PDEs and the trunk net captures the basis functions that comprise parametric PDE solutions.
 DeepONet is one of the neural operator architectures that allow point-wise prediction, instead of predicting the entire function over its input domain (e.g., FNO~\citep{li2020fourier} and GNOT~\citep{hao2023gnot}).
 The extension of neural operators from supervised to PINN training has been studied for solving parametric physics equations defined on 2D and 3D state spaces~\citep{wang2021learning}.
 This paper examines the efficacy of the DeepONet architecture in physics-informed training of values with large Lipschitz constants defined on a 5D state-time space and a 2D parameter space.
+We compare two different neural operators empirically: the proposed Pontryagin neural operator and a hybrid one as a baseline.